lets-blade/blade/README.md

 Blade.of().addStatics("/mydir");
 ```

-Of course you can also specify in the configuration file. `app.properties` (location in classpath)
+Of course you can also specify in the configuration file. `application.properties` (location in classpath)

 ```bash
 mvc.statics=/mydir